My red-hot rules for sex in a relationship

 This article is intended for adult audiences.

-This article lists my thrilling rules for having sex inside of an established relationship.
+Here is the infamous list of my thrilling rules for having sex inside of an established relationship.
 Some men may reject my rules.
 Am I willing to compromise?
 Why should I?
 I need only one man to happily agree with my rules, and there are plenty of men that agree with my rules.

 If a man wants me to compromise, I can simply exclaim “Next!” and move onto the next candidate, and I will definitely not end up alone.
 A certain percentage of men in the world think that my rules are an excellent deal.
 And rightfully so, because my rules are indeed an excellent deal.